fosterlab/PrInCE-Matlab/README.md

 ### 3. Unzip the pipeline, and put your data in the Input folder.

-In a working directory, unzip the downloaded zip file (PrInCE-master.zip).
-This creates four folders and a few files inside the working directory, like this:
+Unzip the downloaded zip file (PrInCE-master.zip).
+This creates four folders and a few files, like this:

-  * a working directory/
+  * PrInCE-master/
     * Code/
     * Input/
       * Reference database file (e.g *allComplexes.txt*)